dludemann/test/content/tinder/best-first-text-tinder.md

 <h3 dir="ltr"><span>2.
 Does swiping through this dating app count as “exercise”?</span></h3>
 <p dir="ltr"><span>While this maybe wouldn’t be the best message to send to someone who’s into health and fitness, it could be a pretty good ice-breaker for someone who may have the same interests as you.</span></p>
 <h3 dir="ltr"><span>3.
 That dog looks so cute, can you give them my number?</span></h3>
 <p dir="ltr"><span>Ah, dogs — the universal way to know if you’re going to get along with someone.
-Not only are you complimenting their child — whoops, we mean pet — you’re also showing them that you have a good sense of humor. </span><b></b></p>
+Not only are you complimenting their child — whoops, we mean pet — you’re also showing them that you have a good sense of humor.&nbsp;</span><b></b></p>
 <p dir="ltr"><span>This conversation starter also works for cats!</span></p>
 <h3 dir="ltr"><span>4.
 Glad we matched when we did, my thumb was getting tired!</span></h3>
 <p dir="ltr"><span>This is another one that can show your personality and create a good first impression.
 Keeping it light with a teasing tone could help you get more responses!</span></p>